petermakeswebsites/svelte-popout/README.md

 - `top` (optional): The top position of the popout window relative to the screen.
 - `positionPolling` (optional): Enables polling to update the popout window's position.
 Defaults to `true`.
 - `positionPollingMs` (optional): Sets the polling interval in milliseconds.
 Defaults to `100`.
+- `copyStyles` (default `true`): Sets a mutation observer on the top window's head and syncs the stylesheets with the child window.
+This is necessary for proper component styling.
 - `windowInitialised` (optional): A callback function that is called when the popout window is initialised.

 ### Events

 - `close`: Dispatched when the popout window is closed.
-- `beforeunload`: Dispatched before the popout window unloads.
+- `beforeunload`: Dispatched before the popout window unloads, good for saving data.

 ## Development